Aleksandr Kutitsky: Club career

 He made his debut for FC Dynamo Moscow on 20 February 2021 in a Russian Cup game against FC Spartak Moscow.
 He substituted Sergei Parshivlyuk in the 82nd minute of a 2–0 home victory.

 Kutitsky made his Russian Premier League debut for Dynamo on 23 July 2021 in a game against FC Rostov, he substituted Nikola Moro in the 75th minute.

 On 15 December 2022, Kutitsky extended his contract with Dynamo until 2026.

+On 4 April 2025, Kutitsky's contract with Dynamo was extended to June 2029.